Robin Olsen has lived for half a century. No experience is a bad experience unless we learn nothing from it.

 What Freedom Is

 Freedom is the application of free will.
 It is as simple as that.
 It is the ability to dictate your own destiny if you want to call it that.
-Believe it or not there is nothing at all that can ‘take your free will’ from you and as such it is not possible to have your ‘freedom stolen’.
-You can only surrender your free will it cannot be seized by force.
-Even the citizens of North Korea have free will.
+Believe it or not you can only surrender your free will it cannot be seized by force.
+Even the citizens of dictators have free will.
 They have the right to choose to follow along or not.
 There are consequences for specific choices but these consequences by themselves do not take away free will.
-So as long as you have the power to choose your own path in life, you are free.
-This is true even if your choice leads to your death.
+Nothing can remove a individual's ability to make a choice.

 What do you think?